Wyoming Licensing Overview for an Electrician

 How long is a license good for and when do I need to renew?

-License expired every three years between October 1st and January 1st
+Renews every three years between October 1 and January 1.

 What are fees associated with licensing?